jonathancaudill/stuck/README.md

 ## Building

-Would recommend grabbing the latest release from this project page. **_This project is still in alpha, and may still be unstable.
+Would recommend grabbing the latest release from this project page. **_This project is still in alpha, and is still very unstable.
 Please don't use it to store anything precious to you quite yet._**.